 The Recommended Removals report can also help you identify items subject to long-term storage fees.
 This report automatically calculates, on an ASIN-by-ASIN basis, the number of items you would need to remove to avoid long-term storage fees — assuming no further sales.
 The report identifies only those items that are subject to long-term storage fees within the 30 days before each cleanup date.

 To find the Inventory Age page, click Inventory Planning under the Inventory tab in your seller account.
 For the Inventory Health and Recommended Removal reports, click Fulfillment under the Reports tab.

 The long-term storage fee is in addition to the monthly inventory storage fee.
 Assessment is based on the date an item is received in the fulfillment center.

 Only items that have been in a fulfillment center for more than 180 days will be assessed a long-term storage fee.
 Items that have been in a fulfillment center more than 365 days will be assessed only the 365-day fee — not the 180-day fee plus the 365-day fee.

 FBA accounts for inventory on a first-in-first-out (FIFO) basis across the entire fulfillment network.
 Items sold or removed are deducted from the inventory that has been in the fulfillment network the longest, regardless of which physical item was actually shipped or removed.

 Active management of older inventory can help you avoid long-term storage fees.
 To remove older inventory before the next inventory cleanup date, you can:

 Submit a removal order: If you submit a removal order for inventory before the cleanup date, that inventory won’t incur a long-term storage fee, even if it isn’t physically removed before the cleanup date.
 The deadline for submitting a removal order is 11:59 p.m.
 (PT) on the 14th of the month.

 Inventory in sellable condition will be available for sale until the removal is complete.
-You won’t be charged a removal order fee until the inventory has been returned to you or disposed of.
+You will not be charged a removal order fee until the inventory has been returned to you or disposed of.